unccv/course_project/industry_partnerships/README.md

 - Strong incentive to actually get stuff done

 ### Disclaimers
-- In the unlikely case than novel IP is developed in the course of the project, ownership defaults to UNCC.
-Specific IP agreements may be feasible under certain circumstances.
+- In the unlikely case than patentable intellectual property is developed in the course of the project, patent ownership defaults to UNCC.
+Specific intellectual property agreements may be formed between the UNCC Office of Technology and industry partners if needed, please inquire for more information.
+- Students retain ownership of the copyright of their work as defined in [University Policy 315](https://legal.uncc.edu/policies/up-315#V.D).

 ## Fall 2019 Schedule